 - The head your baby bird should be tilted upwards.

-- Check the crop; if it is bulged, you should stop feeding your bird.
-You will also notice two bubble like formations at your baby's back.
+- Check the crop; if it has bulged, you should stop feeding your bird.
+You will also notice two bubble-like formations at your baby's back.
 Do not feed after this.

 Never feed your baby bird with his/her head bent downwards.
 It could lead to choking and even death in some cases.